-- Students are expected to master entry-level proficiencies in physical therapy knowledge and practice skills with individuals of all ages. - Students are expected to display professional behaviors, cultural competence, ethical values and a commitment to remain current with professional knowledge and practice. - Students are expected to demonstrate competency in applying methods of scientific inquiry and/or evidence-based learning to guide clinical/professional/ scientific decision making within the physical therapy profession. - 4.
-Students are expected to analyze the implications of the organizational, political and economic realities on physical therapy practice.
+- Students are expected to master entry-level proficiencies in physical therapy knowledge and practice skills with individuals of all ages. - Students are expected to display professional behaviors, cultural competence, ethical values and a commitment to remain current with professional knowledge and practice. - 3.
+Students are expected to demonstrate competency in applying methods of scientific inquiry and/or evidence-based learning to guide clinical/professional/scientific decision making within the physical therapy profession. - 4.
+Students are expected to analyze the implications of social, political, demographic and economic trends on physical therapy practice.